 - Earned media

-Now let’s get to the important part...
-Why do businesses need social proof so much these days?
+Now let’s get to the important part — why is social proof so important for eCommerce businesses?

-The degree to which social proof affects customers can be a result of the number of people promoting the business or product.
-The more, the merrier.
+That said, the degree to which social proof affects customers can be a result of the number of trust signals or the number of people promoting the business or product.

 - The number of views this product received over the last 24 hours